 What’s “on the front burner” with this position?
-What would I spend my first 30 days focused on?
+What would I spend my first thirty days focused on?

 What is going best for your organisation right now?
 How does this position/department tie into that?

-- If I don’t hear from you within (give a time period), will it be OK to call you?
+- If I do not hear from you within (give a time period), will it be okay to call you?

 For More Information

 Persons seeking assistance with employment opportunities or wishing to access further information on the National Employment Service, can visit the National Employment Service Unit at:

 - Duke Place, Level 1, 50-54 Duke Street, Port of Spain

 - Telephone: 299-0300 Ext.
 2016 | 2023| 2173 or 2186

 For a complete listing of office locations and telephone numbers, click: https://labour.gov.tt/services/national-employment-service